Blog / Moving Tips / Housing Mortgage Rates for 2025: Forecast and Predictions

 If you’re wondering whether mortgage rates will ever be 3 percent again, the answer is likely no. An economic crisis, like the previous pandemic, would need to happen to reach those historic levels.

 Just keep in mind, current interest rates aren’t the highest they’ve ever been in the United States.
-The 1980s holds that spot for the highest interest rates.
+The 1980s holds that spot for the highest interest rates — which peaked at 18.63 percent in October 1981.

 Making a Personal Decision: To Buy or Not to Buy